cicsdev/cics-nodejs-exci-webapp-sample/README.md

 ## Installation

-### cics-exci node module installation

-You will need to install the [cics-exci](https://github.com/cicsdev/cics-nodejs-exci-module) node module before installing this sample.
-Follow the instructions in the README for the [https://github.com/cicsdev/cics-nodejs-exci-module](https://github.com/cicsdev/cics-nodejs-exci-module) GitHub repository to install.

 ### Cloning GitHub repository

 You will first have to clone this GitHub repository onto z/OS.
 When cloning the GitHub repo, you have two options.
 Firstly, if possible, use the Git client for z/OS available for download from the [Rocket Software Open Source Tools website](http://www.rocketsoftware.com/zos-open-source/tools).